dfelinto/blender-manual/manual/grease_pencil/modes/draw/tools/draw.rst

 The cursor can be disabled by toggling the checkbox in the *Cursor* header.

-Show Fill Color While Drawing
+Show Fill Color while Drawing
    Shows the brush linked material color in the viewport.